asashepard/HungerProtection/README.md

 # HungerProtection

-Claim utility and grief prevention for Paper designed for use with ItsGJK/gabrieljkeller's HungerCore and other Hunger custom plugins.
+Claim utility and grief prevention for PaperMC designed loosely for use with ItsGJK/gabrieljkeller's HungerCore2.

 Commands:
 - /claim [(optional) help]